gojimmypi/gojimmypi.github.io/_posts/2022-03-19-Edgerouter-Port-Monitor.md

 ---
 layout: post
 title: "EdgeRouter-X Port Mirroring: Inspect ESP32 Network Packets"
 description: "By default the Ubiquiti EdgeRouter-X acts as a swtich, meaning packets from other ports will generally not be visible.
-See the `/sbin/switch` command, in particular the `mirror` option:"
+See the `/sbin/switch` command, in"
 date: '2022-03-19'
 author: gojimmypi
 tags: